Lightjohn/Ssh-ultimate-guide/README.md

 And now you can forget about HostA and just do `ssh HostB`.

-# SSH Tools or softwares you may want to know
+# SSH Tools or software you may want to know

 ## ssh-agent

-Earlier I show you the command `ForwardAgent yes/no`, it will store your password (if you put one on your key) and you will never be asked again.
+Earlier I showed you the command `ForwardAgent yes/no`.
+It will store your password (if you put one on your key) and you will never be asked again.
 There is another good point, if **ForwardAgent** is activated, it will keep your key across the sessions.
 To add a key `ssh-add ~/.ssh/id_rsa`.

 ## sshfs

-This tool is for you if you are working on an headless machine without the tools you like: you will be able to mount the distant in a local folder and explore the distant machine hard drive like if it was a external hard drive!
+You will be able to mount the remote in a local folder and explore the remote machine's hard drive like if it was a external hard drive!

 First install *sshfs* then create an empty folder: